 Young Edward V reigned as King for the two brief months following his father’s death, but he was never crowned.
 Instead, the statute of Titulus Regius issued by the Parliament of England declared Richard as the new king.

 The reason?
 Richard had received information about a prior marriage of King Edward IV to lady Eleanor Butler.
-This invalidated his marriage to Elizabeth Woodville.
-Hence their children, including Edward V, were illegitimate as a consequence.
+This invalidated his marriage to Elizabeth Woodville and deemed their children, including Edward V, illegitimate.

-This controversial rise to power caused much conflict and rebellion during King Richard’s rein.
+This controversial rise to power cause much conflict and rebellion during King Richard’s rein.
 They ultimately lead to his death in the Battle of Bosworth Field.

 Following his death, Richard’s body was hastily buried without much fanfare in a tomb in Greyfriars Church in Leicester.
 This church and Richard’s tombstone were destroyed during the Dissolution of the Monasteries in the late 1530s.
 There were numerous developments in the area over the next 400 years, which hid the site of the old church, the tombs and church garden.
 Richard’s remains were thought to be lost forever.

 Discovery of the remains of King Richard III